Visualizations

 The Alerts visualization supports two visualization types:

-Trend allows you to create line or bar charts showing alerts trends, supports stacking, and can display all alerts or a filtered set.
+• Trend allows you to create line or bar charts showing alert trends, supports stacking, and can display all alerts or a filtered set.

-Table allows you display a filtered set of alerts, showing alert name, status, time it occured, severity and available actions.
+• The Table allows you to display a filtered set of alerts, showing the alert name, status, the time it occurred, severity and available actions.

-See Alert Visualizations for further information on specific configuration options availble.
+See Alert Visualizations for further information on specific configuration options available.

 Time Series Builder Visualizations